Meet the management team

 For me, it is utterly uplifting to feel that you are part of a team that can save the life of a child.
 Every person in the Chain of Hope team can make a difference.

-Jennie Wightman, International Child Referral Programme Assistant
+Jennie Wightman, International Child Referral Programme Co-ordinator

-Jennie assists the International Child Referral Programme, working with partners and referring physicians from around the world to help gather all of the essential medical and social information required to organise the safe transfer of children travelling for surgery.
-She also helps Hannah and our team of volunteers to support each child and their guardian whilst they are in the country.
+Jennie assists Lisa in co-ordinating the International Child Referral Programme, working with partners and referring physicians from around the world to help gather all of the essential medical and social information required to organise the safe transfer of children travelling for surgery.
+She also helps our team of volunteers to support each child and their guardian whilst they are in the country.
 She previously worked for seven years in Production Management for various Documentary Production Companies, including the CBBC where she travelled to countries across Africa and Asia.
 This brought Jennie face to face with the suffering and inequalities experienced by many people in developing countries and inspired her to work towards redressing this through working with Chain of Hope.

 Working alongside the incredible team of volunteers and medical staff involved in Chain of Hope is a real privilege.
 It's an amazing feeling to know you are working together to save a child's life.
 Seeing the transformation from when a very sick child arrives in the country to when they return home happy, healthy and full of life is so rewarding and beats any scale of job satisfaction!